n4ogw/so2sdr/README.md

 4. make

-(make -j 2  will use 2 cores and go faster)
+(make -jx  will use x cores and go faster)

 N.B.
 Subdirectory Makefiles will be created from the top level Makefile.